 Roots Community Health Center: Goal: To promote PrEP and PEP Implementation and Universal, comprehensive STD Screening and Targeted HIV Testing.
 Project: PrEP/PEP Outreach.
 Description: Roots will continue to strengthen its infrastructure that will enable and initiate administration of PrEP, PeP, and universal, comprehensive sexually transmitted disease (STD) screening and testing for individuals who are of African descent and are at risk of HIV/AIDS infection.

-San Jose State University Research Foundation: Goal: To reduce stigma, promote PrEP and PEP Implementation, and Universal, comprehensive STD Screening and Targeted HIV Testing.
+San Jose State University PRIDE Center: Goal: To reduce stigma, promote PrEP and PEP Implementation, and Universal, comprehensive STD Screening and Targeted HIV Testing.
 Project: SJSU To Zero: HIV Prevention and Stigma Reduction at San Jose State University.
 Description: SJSU will engage the SJSU student body by producing campus-wide health education events aimed at reducing HIV-related stigma by disseminating accurate information about the nature of HIV, comprehensive prevention (including PrEP and Treatment as Prevention; TasP), and HIV management for HIV+ individuals.
 Grants funds will also offset student costs for comprehensive STI testing and ongoing clinical monitoring associated with taking PrEP.